 I am super excited today – Saturday, January 11, 2020, I had a little breakthrough with my Huntington research.
-I knew of Arabella Huntington’s “Best” English Copeland & Garrett porcelain plates; but I didn’t know what the plates looked like.
-So I found a picture of a tea cup, a saucer, & a fancy scalloped heavy gilted larger plate!
-On the scalloped plate, it appears to have 4 wicker triangular patterns coming together at the center & stars at the intersections.
-Lots of gold swirls & the rim with lots of gold.
-A company named Worthpoint was selling them & they titled the items: “Superb 1900’s Copeland Garrett white & gold teacup & saucer, & cake plate 5794” (#5794 that’s the pattern number).
-In the back of the plate, a green crown on top with a laurel wreath on the Copeland Garrett logo.
-So somehow these plates are connected with the English royals.
+I knew of Mrs. Arabella Huntington’s: “Best” English Copeland & Garrett porcelain plates; but I didn’t know what the plates looked like.
+I found a picture of this porcelain pattern: tea cup, a saucer, & a fancy scalloped heavy gilded larger plate!
+On the scalloped plate, it appears to have 4 wicker triangular patterns coming together at the center; stars at the intersections.
+It has lots of delicate French gold swirls & the rim plate is painted with thick layer of gold.
+A company named Worthpoint was selling these porcelain pieces; they titled these items: “Superb 1900’s Copeland Garrett white & gold teacup & saucer, & cake plate 5794” (#5794 that’s the pattern number).
+In the back of the plate, a green crown on top with a laurel wreath over the Copeland Garrett logo.
+So somehow these plates are connected with the English Royals.
 Copeland Garrett dinnerware was made in Stoke-on-Trent, England; it was made from 1833-1847.

 The domestic & social side of the Huntingtons interests me so much!
 I want to know everything about their life.
-All of Arabella’s “entertainments”, & their tablescape; what kind of tablecloth & napkins did they use? what did their plates look like?
-The Huntingtons would host formal luncheons that could be 4 courses (usually with 12 guests) & formal dinners with 6-8 courses.
+All of Arabella’s “entertainments”, & their tablescapes for luncheons & dinners.
+What kind of tablecloths & napkins did Mrs. Huntington use?
+Were the Huntington napkins embroidered with their initials?
+What did their plates look like?
+The Huntingtons would host formal luncheons that could have been 4 courses (usually with 12 guests in attendance) & formal dinners with 6-8 courses.
+In Arabella Huntington’s NYC & SF Huntington Mansions- they would have fancy Gilded Age dinners with 12-16 dinner courses.
 The Huntingtons had the servant staff to help them achieve these very fancy meals.
 Photo Credit: Nancy Armitage

 Isn’t it pretty??
 So here is what we know from the San Marino Ranch archives where the Huntington Mansion was located.
-This large English-made porcelain service set was listed in Mr. H. E. Huntington’s brown inventory [Huntington Mansion] book p.111 at the Ranch; this book was created when HEH died in 1927.
-This inventory lists below, help us to understand some of the multi-course dinners and luncheons.
-By the way, in the Huntington’s Butler’s Pantry, there were 40 cabinets porcelain plates, 100’s of Gorham silver pieces, & 14 “Breakfast Sets” (fine bone china sets with tea & coffee pots), 5 different Gorham Silver Coffee & Teapot sets & 4 set of Crystal ware!!
-There are 716 plates just in this Copeland Garrett “Best” service set alone.
+This large English-made porcelain “service set” was listed in Mr. Henry E. Huntington’s brown inventory [Huntington Mansion] book p.111 at the Ranch.
+This inventory book most likely was created when Mr. Huntington died in 1927.
+This inventory lists below, help us to understand some of the multi-course dinners & luncheons that the Huntington hosted.
+By the way, in the Huntington’s Butler’s Pantry, there were 40+ cabinets of porcelain plates,!
+The Huntingtons had 100’s of Gorham silver pieces like vegetable covered dishes with 5 different Gorham Silver Coffee and Tea service, & 14 “Breakfast Sets” (fine bone china sets with tea & coffee pots), & 4 sets of Crystal ware!!
+There are 716 plates just in this Copeland Garrett “Best” service plate set, alone.
 Oh my!

-The “Best” Copeland Garrett – white & gold set was located in the Huntington’s Butler’s Pantry (the large room just north of the Dining Room).
-By the numbers of the plates, it looks like it might have originally been a set for 60 guests.
-It was Mrs. Huntington’s fanciest porcelain plateware at the San Marino Ranch.
+Mrs. Huntington’s “Best” Copeland Garrett – white & gold set was located in the Huntington’s Butler’s Pantry (the large room just north of the Dining Room).
+By the numbers of the plates, it looks like it might have originally it had been a set for 60 dinner guests.
+It was Mrs. Huntington’s fanciest porcelain plate ware at the San Marino Ranch.
 So I assume the Huntingtons used it for special occasions.
-Like Thanksgiving, Christmas, & New Years which they celebrated in 1922 & 1923 at the San Marino Ranch.
-There seems to be alot of plates missing on the list (above), so maybe the Huntington’s used them for tea parties.
+Like Thanksgiving, Christmas, & New Years which they celebrated in 1922 & 1923 at the San Marino Ranch and later 1925 &1926.
+There seems to be a lot of plates missing on the list (above), so maybe the Huntington’s used them for tea parties.

-So why don’t we get the privledge of knowing the “pattern name” of the large fancy porcelain plate set??
+So why don’t we get the privledge of knowing the “fine porcelain pattern name” of this large fancy plate set??
 In the 1927 inventory, it was indicated on each page with the letter “E” or “L”.
-“E” meant for Huntington “Estate” meaning the estate received the items (which was Mr. Huntington’s 3 daughters: Clara, Marian, & Elizabeth Huntington; his son, Howard had died in 1922.
+“E” meant for Huntington “Estate”- meaning the estate received the items (which was Mr. Huntington’s 3 daughters: Clara, Marian, & Elizabeth Huntington; his son, Howard had died in 1922.
+And also Archer Huntington would have inherited many of Mrs. Huntington fine silver, fine bone china and crystal ware.
 The items labeled “L” meant the items were to stay at the Huntington Library, later to become a museum.
-All the Huntington’s fine china & porcelains plates, silver, & crystal glasses went to the estate.
-Sadly, no details were noted for the “E” marked items & a little detail for the paintings for the Huntington Library.
+All the Huntington’s fine bone china & porcelains plates, silver, & crystal glasses went to the estate.
+Sadly, no details were noted for the “E” marked items & a little details for the paintings for the Huntington Library.